mitranim/jel/readme.md

+**Moved to https://github.com/mitranim/sqlb**.
+This repo is usable but frozen.

 ## Overview

 "JSON Expession Language".
 Expresses a whitelisted subset of SQL with simple JSON structures.
 Transcodes JSON queries to SQL.